ash6778/TETRIX-MAX-ROS-Navigation/tetrix/README.md

 ## GMapping, AMCL and Navigation with 4-wheeled TETRIX MAX robot  ##

+The robot model is used to go from start to goal in the environment and avoid an obstacle using the ROS Navigation Stack

 <!-- Steps to follow before running the simulation -->

 1) Open terminal and in your worskspace directory, use catkin_make.
 Eg: roscd catkin_ws; catkin_make